Supporting teachers • Promoting learning

 “Many teenagers elect to teach themselves to play a musical instrument – the drums perhaps, or the guitar.
 What do they do?
 They usually know already the kind of sound they are interested in.
 They insist on the right equipment.
 They listen to their mentors and try to emulate them, running into problems of sound production and control, but figuring their own way through them, comparing notes with fellow practitioners, following the example of preferred models.”

-When George Odam wrote “The Sounding Symbol”, too many teachers were ignoring the traditions of classical music education – rooted as they are in aural – instead relying increasingly on a pedagogy that was dry, dull, and bookish.
+When George Odam wrote “The Sounding Symbol”, too many teachers were ignoring the traditions of classical music education rooted in aural transmission, instead relying increasingly on a pedagogy that was dry, dull, and bookish.
 It falls to us to heed these lessons from our shared history as musicians and educators, and build on our heritage.

 Specific methods and systems developed by particular pioneers in education may of course have had a special resonance within their own musical and education culture and time, but the broader principal of “sound before symbol” is universal, and has always been the foundation of effective musical learning.